itzzbhatia/IT241021_Exam_M05/Q1 A  Formulas Not Calculating .md

+Excel displays this formula in the cell, instead of the result.
+I know it's trying to tell me there is a problem, but I can't figure out what the problem might be.

 Make sure that there is no space before the = sign.

 Make sure that the cell is not formatted as Text.
 If it is, set the number format to General, then press F2 and press Enter without changing anything.